 QIP brings together a comprehensive combination of history, expertise, experience and knowledge, cultivated since delivering one of the first national accreditation programs, CHASP, more than 25 years ago.
 QIP has unique insight into rural and remote health and community service organisations nationwide, allowing us to truly understand the context in which services are provided in these regions of Australia.

-At present around 20% of our client organisations are based in rural or remote settings across Australia.
+At present, approximately 20% of our client organisations are based in rural or remote settings across Australia.

 With this understanding, and the knowledge that every rural and remote organisation is different, our QIP team is committed to working directly with service providers to provide single or multi-accreditation solutions to best meet quality improvement and organisational needs.